-Call and schedule an appointment with us.
+Call or text and schedule an appointment with us.
 Let your loved one know you did it for them.
 Most people appreciate your concern and will talk to us and get a hearing test.

 Be upbeat.
 One out of 20 will flatly refuse to get a hearing test.
 If that’s the case, remind them that if they see the hearing instrument specialist and the hearing test shows they don’t have a hearing loss, that would be good news!